getify/foi-lang/test-new-tokenizer/Foi-Specification.md

 The value-identity behavior in value position is what the operator does when there is no callee to call.
 The call behavior in call position is what the operator does when there is one.
 The marker requirement on `@`-marked function definitions is a contract on the callee side; it does not affect the LHS-less use form `@v`, which always behaves as identity.

+## 3.9 The `%` Effector Call Operator

+// TODO

-## §3.9 Call Semantics
+## §3.10 Call Semantics

 This section specifies what happens when a function value is invoked.
 It covers the regular `foo(..)` call form and the alternate `@`-call and `%`-call forms.

-#### §3.9.1 Argument Binding
+#### §3.10.1 Argument Binding

 A parameter tier (§3.2) takes one of exactly two shapes: zero or more positional non-gather parameters, or exactly one `*gather` parameter.
 The two shapes cannot mix within a tier.

 **Abstract execution:**

-1. Let `argumentExpressions` be a list holding, for each call-site argument slot in source order, either the source text of the argument expression or the distinguished marker `skip` for an empty slot (§3.9.4).
-Spread arguments are first expanded per §3.9.5.
+1. Let `argumentExpressions` be a list holding, for each call-site argument slot in source order, either the source text of the argument expression or the distinguished marker `skip` for an empty slot (§3.10.4).
+Spread arguments are first expanded per §3.10.5.
 2. Evaluate the callee `f` to a function value.
 3. Let `arguments` be an empty list.
 For each entry in `argumentExpressions`:
     - If the entry is `skip`, append `skip` to `arguments`.
     - Otherwise, evaluate the expression in the **caller's** environment and append the value to `arguments`.
 4. Allocate a fresh frame parented to the function value's captured frame.
 5. Bind the outermost parameter tier of `f` per §3.2 against `arguments`:
     - **If the tier is all-positional non-gather** with parameters `p1, p2, ..., pK`: for each `pi` in order, bind to the value at position `i` of `arguments`.
-If position `i` is absent, is `skip`, or evaluates to `empty`, the parameter's default expression (§3.9.2) is evaluated if present; otherwise the parameter is bound to `empty`.
+If position `i` is absent, is `skip`, or evaluates to `empty`, the parameter's default expression (§3.10.2) is evaluated if present; otherwise the parameter is bound to `empty`.
 Surplus arguments beyond position `K` are discarded.
     - **If the tier is a single `*gather` parameter**: bind the gather to a Tuple containing all values from `arguments`.
 Skip slots contribute `empty` entries.
 If `arguments` is empty, the gather binds the empty Tuple.
 6. Evaluate preconditions per §3.5.
 If one matches, its evaluated consequent is the result of the function call expression; the function body is not evaluated.
 7. Evaluate the body per §3.3.
 8. The function return value (the value of the `^` expression that executed, or `empty` if no `^` executed) is the result of the function call expression.

-#### §3.9.2 Parameter Default Evaluation
+#### §3.10.2 Parameter Default Evaluation

-A parameter's default expression is evaluated only when the call provides no value at that parameter's position, the call provides a `skip` slot at that position (§3.9.4), or the call provides an expression that evaluates to `empty`.
+A parameter's default expression is evaluated only when the call provides no value at that parameter's position, the call provides a `skip` slot at that position (§3.10.4), or the call provides an expression that evaluates to `empty`.

 Defaults evaluate in the **callee's** frame, after all preceding parameters in the same tier have been bound.
 A default expression may reference any earlier-bound parameter in the same tier, or any parameter from an outer (already-bound) tier: